PritiSheoran/AIW-Infra-Migration/Labfiles/business-case.md

 Managing your on-premises data centres can present time-bound challenges such as expiring contracts, ageing hardware, and end-of-support software.
 You may also be under pressure to address cash flow challenges, add capacity, and prevent security attacks while ensuring business continuity.

 To understand if Azure makes financial sense, we will start by creating a directional business case with Azure Migrate.
-This helps you understand what the best migration strategy is for your business and how to gradually move from a capital expenditure model to an operating expenditure model where you only pay for what you use.
+This helps you understand what the best migration strategy is for your business and how to gradually move from a capital expenditure model to an operating expenditure model, where you only pay for what you use.

 **Business case analysis** is a comprehensive, easy-to-use tool that enables customers and partners to create directional business proposals to understand how Azure can bring the most value to their business.